mmbman/Katagiri/glossary.md

 "Seated meditation"

-For detailed information on how to practice zazen, see [Fukanzazengi](#fukanzazengi).
+For detailed guidance on how to practice zazen, see [Shobogenzo Index: Fukanzazengi](shobogenzo#fukanzazengi).

 -------